 In moderation (Neutral foods)

-- Certain dairy products (made only from raw milk) && (not homogenized)
+- Certain dairy products (only from raw milk &and not homogenized)

-- Processed vegetable oils (rapeseed oil, sunflower oil, soybean oil)
+- Processed vegetable oils (canola oil, sunflower oil, soybean oil)

-Example of a bulletproof lunch: Steak with spinach and avocado – it's filling, provides high-quality fats and keeps blood sugar stable.
+Example of a bulletproof lunch: Steak with spinach and avocado – satisfying, provides high-quality fats, and keeps blood sugar stable.

 Although the Bulletproof Diet is predominantly low-carb, targeted carbohydrates are allowed in the evening.
 The reason:

-- They promote serotonin production and thus help to improve sleep.
+- They promote serotonin production and thus help improve sleep.

-- They replenish glycogen stores without disrupting the metabolism from ketosis.
+- They replenish glycogen stores without taking the metabolism out of ketosis.

 Recommended carbohydrates for the evening: